apache/activemq-artemis/docs/user-manual/en/core-bridges.md

     allows these duplicates to be screened out and ignored.

-    This allows the bridge to provide a *once and only once* delivery guarantee without using heavyweight methods such as XA (see ? for more information).
+    This allows the bridge to provide a *once and only once* delivery guarantee without using heavyweight methods such as XA (see [Duplicate Detection](duplicate-detection.md) for more information).

     The default value for this parameter is `true`.